jeffreyc2017/log-viewer/README.md

 ## Description

-info-display is a simple npm library that provides utilities for logging messages and displaying them in a customizable log viewer component for React applications.
+react-info-display is a simple npm library that provides utilities for logging messages and displaying them in a customizable log viewer component for React applications.

 ## Installation

-You can install info-display via npm:
+You can install react-info-display via npm:

 ```bash
 npm install react-info-display